sud0-Su1/ai-content-generator/README.md

 ## 📄 License

-This project is licensed under No licensed.
+This project is under No licensed.

 ---